When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 It has helped me overcome trauma from my past, and also cope with current trauma in my life, as a mother of two adopted children with Reactive Attachment Disorder.

-The process of unburdening parts has been fascinating and empowering.
 It feels so incredible not to be part led, but instead Self-led as often as possible, despite what's happening in life.

-Internal Family Systems has helped me learn to communicate with family members more effectively, remaining calm in the most difficult of circumstances.
+Internal Family Systems has helped me learn to communicate with immediate family members more effectively, remaining calm in the most difficult of circumstances.

 Internal Family Systems has helped me set healthy boundaries in relationships and find my Self to lead my parts in the healthiest of ways.